Characteristic Polynomial Calculator

 Example: The following two matrices both have a characteristic polynomial equal to

-(λ - 2)², but they are not similar since the right one is diagonalizable and the left one is not:
+(λ - 2)², but they are not similar since the right one is diagonalizable (well, in fact it is diagonal) and the left one is not:

 Ain the characteristic polynomial, we obtain the zero matrix (the intercept gets multiplied by the identity matrix).

 λ² - 5λ - 6 is the characteristic polynomial of